krasimirnyv/MoreExercises-CSharp-Fundamentals/README.md

 # MoreExercises-CSharp-Fundamentals

-Additional tasks from the C# Fundamentals module of the Software University:
+**Additional tasks from the C# Fundamentals module of the Software University:**

-1 - Basic Syntax, Conditional Statements and Loops
+1. Basic Syntax, Conditional Statements and Loops

-2 - Data Types and Variables
+2. Data Types and Variables

-3 - Arrays
+3. Arrays

-4 - Methods
+4. Methods

-5 - List
+5. List

-6 - Objects and Classes
+6. Objects and Classes

-7 - Associative Arrays
+7. Associative Arrays

-8 - Text Processing
+8. Text Processing

-9 - Regular Expressions
+9. Regular Expressions